CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 Apache Ambari is an open-source administration tool deployed on top of Hadoop clusters, and it is responsible for keeping track of the running applications and their status.
 Apache Ambari can be referred to as a web-based management tool that manages, monitors, and provisions the health of Hadoop clusters.
 It provides a highly interactive dashboard that allows administrators to visualize the progress and status of every application running over the Hadoop cluster.
 Its flexible and scalable user interface allows a range of tools such as Pig, MapReduce, Hive, etc. to be installed on the cluster and administers their performances in a user-friendly fashion.

-### Exercise 1 : Set up a lab for big data analytics using Docker deployment of HortonWorks DataFlow
+### Module 1 : Set up a lab for big data analytics using Docker deployment of HortonWorks DataFlow

 This lab explains you to set up a big data analytics class.
 It assists the user in dealing with massive volumes of data and applies machine learning and statistical learning methods to obtain data insights.
 A key objective of this lab is to learn how to use data analytics technologies, such as Apache Hadoop's open-source software package, which provides tools for storing, managing, and processing massive data.